 New services for an old problem

-Recently many lice salons and clinics offering public lice removal services emerged all over the US.
+Recently many lice salons and clinics offering public lice treatment services emerged all over the US.
 The most significant advantage of these services is that it’s almost assured that you’ll be lice-free by the end of the treatment.
 The only downside is the cost.
 Rates aren’t fixed and vary depending on the part of the country.
 However, the average price for this service is about $100 per hour.
 In the most severe cases, where the patients have had lice for a long time and have thick, long, curly or kinky hair, treatment may cost a few hundred dollars per child (around $214-275) and, rarely, thousands of dollars for a fully infested family.
 However, it typically costs a family of four about $250-400.

 Head lice removal specialists all do roughly the same things.
 They use a combination of products and techniques such as lice-killing shampoo, creams, fine-toothed combs, and nitpicking, to defeat an infestation in about two to three-hour sessions.